 This commitment aims to fill gaps in the federal government's work with local communities using technology, "innovation tools," and open data.
 Specifically, the commitment looks to increase access to tools that facilitate interactions between federal agencies and local communities, build federal teams to develop local capacity, increase federal partnerships with local innovators, and tailor "high-value" data sets and visualizations to better suit the needs of local communities.
-This commitment occurs in the context of a broader movement among local communities to utilize data, as well as federal government efforts to support municipal data projects and bridge the gap among federal, state, and local data.

-This commitment is vague.
-It highlights a range of outputs, but does not specify concrete steps that will be taken to facilitate their completion, nor does it specify the range of actors who will be involved.
+This commitment occurs in the context of a broader movement among local communities to utilize data,1 as well as federal government efforts to support municipal data projects and bridge the gap among federal, state, and local data.2 taken to facilitate their completion, nor does it specify the range of actors who will be involved.
 For example, it is unclear which agencies will participate in "Federal teams" that will improve "local capacity," which steps are needed to "tailor high-value open data sets" to fit local needs, or which kinds of tools will be developed by working across agencies and with local partners.